-- The liquidator shall verify the Statement of Affairs and affidavit of concurrence and submit one copy to the Tribunal and retain the duplicate copy; - Partners and other officers of LLP shall attend before the Liquidator and furnish the required information: - The report shall be submitted by the Liquidator in Form No. 40 and the same shall contain the required information: - Further report is to be filed by the liquidator in case fraud has been detected; - On consideration of the Report the Tribunal may pass such orders and give such directions as it may think fit including directions of examination of designated partners, partners, officers and employees past and present of the LLP.
+- Partners and other officers of LLP shall attend before the Liquidator and furnish the required information; - The report shall be submitted by the Liquidator in Form No. 40 and the same shall contain the required information; - Further report is to be filed by the liquidator in case fraud has been detected; - On consideration of the Report the Tribunal may pass such orders and give such directions as it may think fit including directions of examination of designated partners, partners, officers and employees past and present of the LLP.